After-Hours Business Call Statistics: What Happens When You Are Closed

 Callers who cannot reach a business after hours and have a negative experience (long hold, unhelpful voicemail, no answer) are more likely to leave negative reviews about accessibility.
 Conversely, businesses that provide excellent after-hours service receive positive reviews highlighting availability and responsiveness.

-Emergency home services (plumbing, HVAC, electrical) benefit most due to 50%+ after-hours volume and high per-call value.
-Healthcare practices benefit from 38% after-hours volume and high patient lifetime value.
-Real estate benefits from high per-transaction value even though volume is moderate.
-Any industry where missed calls directly equal lost revenue benefits significantly.
+Emergency home services (plumbing, HVAC, electrical) benefit most due to heavy after-hours volume and high per-call value.
+Restaurants see the highest after-hours call share of all (BrightLocal found 51% of restaurant calls come after 5 PM).
+Healthcare practices benefit from substantial after-hours volume and high patient lifetime value, and real estate benefits from high per-transaction value even when volume is moderate.
+Any industry where a missed call directly equals lost revenue benefits significantly.

 AI voice agents provide 24/7 coverage at a fraction of the cost of hiring additional staff.
 Compare this to a night-shift receptionist ($2,500-4,000/month) or a premium answering service ($500-1,500/month).
 The AI also handles more call types than a basic answering service.